digital-analyst/lead_transformation_by_mastering_data/README.md

 # lead_transformation_by_mastering_data
-Codes for Module 2 of Digital Finance Academy : Lead Transformation by Mastgering Data
+Codes for Module 2 of Digital Finance Academy : Lead Transformation by Mastering Data